COMPARE OPTIONS

 Mindbloom's published outcomes data shows:

-- Depression improvement: In a peer-reviewed study of 11,441 patients, 89% of clients reported improvement in their symptoms, with a 56.4% response rate.2
+• Depression improvement: In a peer-reviewed study of 11,441 patients, 89% of clients reported improvement in symptoms, with a 56.4% response rate and a 28.1% remission rate at four weeks.2

-- Anxiety improvement: In the same study, 89% of participants reported improvement in their symptoms, with a 56.1% response rate.2
+• Anxiety improvement: In the same study, 89% of participants reported improvement in anxiety symptoms, with a 56.1% response rate.2

 Mindbloom vs. Spravato Side Effects and Safety

+Common acute effects of either treatment can include dissociation, sedation, dizziness, nausea, and temporary increases in blood pressure.
 Dissociation refers to a sense of detachment from your body or environment.
-It is a known pharmacological effect of ketamine that can feel unfamiliar or intense, but it is not inherently dangerous.
+It is a known pharmacological effect of ketamine and is not inherently dangerous when experienced under appropriate supervision.

 Mindbloom vs. Spravato Cost, Insurance, and Access